ingararntzen/timingdocs/docs/source/events.rst

 ..  code-block:: javascript

+    // event provider
-    let event_provider;
+    let ep;

     // refresh UI based on current state function refresh (state) {...}

     // subscribe to future state changes
-    event_provider.on("change", function(eArg) {
+    ep.on("change", function(eArg) {
         /*
             update state somehow
             - apply diff from eArg
             - or, fetch the current state
         */
-        state = event_provider.get_state();
+        state = ep.get_state();
         refresh(state);
     });

 For this to be correct, the event provider must replay the initial state as event notifications, the go on to deliver events as usual.
-The **initial events** semantic thus simplifies code and shifts initialization complexity from the event consumer to the event provider.
+The **initial events** semantic thus simplifies application code and shifts initialization complexity from the event consumer to the event provider.

 The initial events semantic only affects the :js:class:`EventProviderInterface` in a few minor details.
 Primarily, there are some extra events.
 The *eInfo.init* parameter of :js:func:`event_callback` is ``true`` for initial